Visa requirements for Singapore citizens

-Visa requirements for Singapore citizens are administrative entry restrictions by the authorities of other states which are imposed on citizens of Singapore.
+Visa requirements for Singapore citizens are administrative entry restrictions by the authorities of other states which are imposed on citizens of the Republic of Singapore.

-As of 2025, holders of Singapore passports have visa-free or visa-on-arrival access to a total of 193 countries and territories, ranking the Singapore passport first in the world as per the Henley Passport Index.
+As of 2026, holders of Singapore passports have visa-free/visa-on-arrival/ electronic visa access to a total of 192 countries and territories, ranking the Singapore passport 1st in the world according to Henley Passport Index.

 Changes

-Visa requirements for Singapore citizens were recently lifted by Tajikistan (1 January 2022), Guyana (1 October 2023), Iran (4 February 2024) and Timor-Leste (3 July 2024).
+Visa requirements for Singapore citizens were most recently lifted by Tajikistan (1 January 2022), Guyana (1 October 2023), Iran (4 February 2024), Timor-Leste (3 July 2024) and Azerbaijan (1 August 2026).